niccokunzmann/open-web-calendar/README.md

 ### Docker
 #### Docker build
-To build the container yourself just type the command `docker build . -t <container-name>` with `<container-name>` being the name that you want for your container
+To build the container yourself type the command `docker build . -t <container-name>` with `<container-name>` being the name that you want for your container

 #### Using pre build dockerhub image with docker-compose
 <TODO: Docker compose file>